“The grand essentials of Happiness: something to do, someone to love, something to hope for.” – A. Chalmers

 I am not trying to sell my book, trust me.
 But only trying to encourage others who are struggling to seek help.
 I make no money off the sales of the book.
 All profits go to a non-profit called Frontline Faith Project that helps bring spiritual support to deployed Troops.
 But if you want to know more or know someone who could benefit from knowing more, I’d like to humbly recommend my book.
 I felt God wanted me to write it down and share with others who might be in a similar place.

 I am praying for all who mourn the loss of Kate and Anthony.
 May God comfort them, may the terrible tragedy they’ve experienced turn them toward the Lord.
 And may God have mercy on the souls of those gone too soon by their own hand.
-I believe He does on all tortured souls who really just want to stop the pain.
+I believe He does have mercy on all tortured souls who really just want to stop the pain.
 I do believe if more people genuinely knew and loved God there would be fewer people wanting to end their lives.
 I know from personal experience that depression does make one despondent.
 But if we are willing to keep turning to God and to be honest with those who love us, help is available and most often therapy and medication together are extremely effective.

 I just think we need God.
 Everyone needs God.
 He helps us to know the ‘why’ of our existence.
 He helps us to bear the ‘how.’